knowledgetechnologyuhh/OMGEmotionChallenge/README.md

 - omg_TrainVideos.csv
 - omg_ValidationVideos.csv
-- DetailedAnnotations (You will receive this data when registering for the challenge)
-- Transcripts (You will receive this data when registering for the challenge)
+- DetailedAnnotations
+- omg_TrainTranscripts.csv
+- omg_TestTranscripts.csv

-Each of the CSV files contain the following information:
+Each of the data CSV files contain the following information:

 link: The link to access the youtube video